Pylons/pyramid/docs/glossary.rst

   Routes
     A `system by Ben Bangert <http://routes.groovie.org/>`_ which parses URLs and compares them against a number of user defined mappings.
-In terms of :mod:`repoze.bfg`, a Route can supplant graph traversal when deciding which *view* should be called.
-See :ref:`urldispatch_chapter` for more information about Routes integration in :mod:`repoze.bfg`.
+The URL pattern matching syntax in :mod:`repoze.bfg` is inspired by the Routes syntax (which was inspired by Ruby On Rails pattern syntax).
   Route
-    A single pattern matched by the :term:`Routes` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).
+    A single pattern matched by the :term:`url dispatch` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).
 See also :term:`url dispatch`.
   ZCML
     `Zope Configuration Markup Language
     <http://www.muthukadan.net/docs/zca.html#zcml>`_, the XML dialect